Search

 PUBLISHED April 8, 2007

-The festival starts with thanksgiving mass honoring San Roque, the patron saint of Lemery.
-Afterward, there’s a parade to the town center where all the festivities will take place.
+The festivities kick off with a heartfelt thanksgiving mass dedicated to San Roque, the patron saint of Lemery.
+Following the mass, a lively parade leads everyone to the town center, where the main events unfold.

 RELATED STORIES